-- (2) Applying inferior terms, conditions, or privileges in connection with the rental of a housing accommodation, including, but not limited to setting rates for rental or lease, establishing damage deposits or other financial conditions, or refusing or limiting access to common areas or facilities based upon an individual's source of income.
-This includes imposing less favorable rental terms as a condition of accepting a rental subsidy, rental assistance or a housing voucher; - (3) A refusal to make repairs to a housing accommodation where an individual's source of income requires the housing accommodation to meet a governmental program's habitability standards; - (4) Representing to any individual based upon their source of income that a housing accommodation is unavailable for potential rental or rental when such housing accommodation is, in fact, available; - (5) To make, print, or publish, or cause to be made, printed, or published through any medium, electronic, print, broadcast or other method, any notice, statement, sign, advertisement, application or contract, with regard to a housing accommodation offered for rent, including, but not limited to accepted forms of payment for the housing accommodation, which indicates a preference, limitation, or discrimination based on an individual's source of income; or - (6) To otherwise make unavailable or deny a dwelling based on a person's source of income. - (b) For the purposes of this section, it shall not constitute discrimination based on source of income for a landlord or landlord's agent to make a written or oral inquiry concerning the level or source of income for the purpose of verifying the level or source of income stated in an application by a prospective tenant unless such inquiry would violate section 12141. - (c) Affordable housing developments receiving governmental assistance or subsidies are subject to the prohibition on source of income discrimination, including discrimination against voucher holders under Section 8 of the United States Housing Act of 1937 (42 U.S.C.
+- (24) Applying inferior terms, conditions, or privileges in connection with the rental of a housing accommodation, including, but not limited to setting rates for rental or lease, establishing damage deposits or other financial conditions, or refusing or limiting access to common areas or facilities based upon an individual's source of income.
+This includes imposing less favorable rental terms as a condition of accepting a rental subsidy, rental assistance or a housing voucher; - (35) A refusal to make repairs to a housing accommodation where an the individual's source of income requires the housing accommodation to meet a governmental program's habitability standards; - (46) Representing to any individual based upon the individual's source of income that a housing accommodation is unavailable for potential rental or rental when such housing accommodation is, in fact, available; - (57) To make, print, or publish, or cause to be made, printed, or published through any medium, electronic, print, broadcast or other method, any notice, statement, sign, advertisement, application or contract, with regard to a housing accommodation offered for rent, including, but not limited to accepted forms of payment for the housing accommodation, which indicates a preference, limitation, or discrimination based on an individual's source of income; or - (68) To otherwise make unavailable or deny a dwelling based on a person's source of income. - (b) For the purposes of this section, it shall not constitute discrimination based on source of income for a landlord or landlord's agent to make a written or oral inquiry concerning the level or source of income: - (1) For the purpose of verifying the level or source of income stated in an application by a prospective tenant unless such inquiry would violate section 12141; - (2) For the purpose of verifying the level or source of income to confirm eligibility for subsidized housing: - (3) For the purpose of verifying the level or source of income to confirm eligibility for a tenancy protection; - (4) For the purpose of verifying the level or source of income to confirm eligibility for rental assistance or other tenancy protections, including those related to a public health emergency or natural disaster, and only if verification of such income is legally required to qualify for the rental assistance or tenancy protections; or - (5) If required by law.

+(c) Affordable housing developments receiving governmental assistance or subsidies are subject to the prohibition on source of income discrimination, including discrimination against voucher holders under Section 8 of the United States Housing Act of 1937 (42 U.S.C.
 Sec.
 1437f), unless the terms of the governmental assistance prohibit or restrict the use of a voucher in a particular unit.
 Where such restrictions are in place in a housing development, it is unlawful to discriminate against voucher holders in any units not subject to such restrictions.